 Next, I used Typeform’s conversational interface to collect the results from each match.

 A dropdown menu kept misspellings out of the spreadsheet.
-Variables passed the names of the players into the final field, and Logic Jumps meant that a user couldn’t accidentally enter the same name twice.
+Recall information passed the names of the players into the final field, and Logic Jumps meant that a user couldn’t accidentally enter the same name twice.

 Give it a go here: